-How This Dictionary Became Twitter’s Favorite Burn Book In The Age Of Trump
+This Dictionary Keeps Subtweeting Trump And Here's The Full Story

 That the tweet went viral was no coincidence.
 Its tone and timing were the product of more than a year of work by the Merriam-Webster staff in reimagining and overhauling their entire social media strategy — and, in doing so, their place in this new world of alternative facts.

-“When I joined the company — and I never thought of this before — I was quite literally the very first editor who had a computer at my desk,” said Peter Sokolowski, the dictionary’s editor at large, of his arrival at Merriam-Webster’s Springfield, Massachusetts headquarters in 1994.
+“When I joined the company — and I never thought of this before — I was quite literally the very first editor who had a computer at my desk,” said Peter Sokolowski, the dictionary’s editor at large, of his arrival at Merriam-Webster’s Springfield, Massachusetts, headquarters in 1994.

 A lot has changed since then.
 Like the rest of the media and publishing industries, digitization and the internet have fundamentally transformed the entire notion of reference books.